 Going to Ecuador, is a big trip.
 So big, that we wanted to take advantage of being there to do some additional things.
 So we made this a two week trip and took the kids out for an additional week.
 I thought a lot about visiting other parts of Ecuador such as the Amazon and the Andes.
 And although they looked amazing, we decided to do something really different, a volunteer vacation working with street children in South Quito.
 Stay tuned for my next post about the boys and I volunteering in Quito!|

-Stay in touch with Facebook, Insta, or our newsletter.
+Stay in touch with Facebook, Insta, or our newsletter and get new home alerts and travel tips tailored to you and your family.

 Help pay for your next adventure by renting your home to friends, not strangers, with FOFFit.